South Cornwall · TR10

 Loft conversions typically run six to eighteen weeks on site depending on type, with four to eight weeks of design and approvals beforehand.

-Penryn Loft Conversions — common questions.
+Penryn Loft Conversions — local questions answered.

 - Can I live downstairs while it's built?